Ohashi01/netflix_clone/README.md

 # netflix_clone

+Projeto desenvolvido com React, usando hooks ( useState e useEffect ) e a API do site ThemovieDb

-Project made with React, using hooks( useState and useEffect ) and using API from ThemovieDB
+Project made with React, using hooks( useState and useEffect ) and using API from ThemovieDb website